junxit/us-congress-bills-112/metadata.md

 - 2011-06-02 — The previous question was ordered pursuant to the rule. (consideration: CR H3961)
 - 2011-06-02 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on the question of adoption of amendments which were debated earlier and on which further proceedings had been postponed.
 - 2011-06-02 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2011-06-06 — Received in the Senate and Read twice and referred to the Committee on Appropriations.